5argon/arkham-starter/sveltekit/src/lib/md/assembler.md

 User Valentin1331 has made that exact kind of decks, 5 decks using Revised Core Set + EotE + Dunwich expansions of 5 Dunwich investigators.
 Using this tool with those 5 decks are [already insightful](/tool/assembler?i=CgkKBTM2NDc4EAEKCQoFMzY0MDIQAQoJCgUzNjU0OBABCgkKBTM2NTEzEAEKCQoFMzY1MzgQAQ%3D%3D), but what if I ask to combine that result with the previous demo?
 Maybe there is an interesting 3 players team of Core Set + Dunwich + Edge of the Earth investigators?

 Visiting this demo reveals me an insight I could not found out on my own easily.
-There are even 2 teams with 0 overlap in Three Players section, a very rare occurence, and the team consists of both my deck and Valentin1331's deck.
+There are even 2 teams with 0 overlap in Three Players section, a very rare occurence.
 In the previous demo, there was no 0 overlap teams in Three Players section.
 So more choices reveals more possibilities, which the tool will sort up for you.
 There is also quite a few four players team that I think the overlaps are not hard to resolve.

 This demo also shows it is possible to include comments (prefix with `//`) for organizational purpose.